KUSHALGOYALT/pythonscript/dsm_data/ERLDC/scripts/README_ERPC.md

 ```

 ### File Categorization
-The script automatically categorizes files into ERLDC or NRLDC directories based on:
+The script automatically categorizes files into ERLDC directory:
-- **Filename analysis**: Checks for "erldc", "eastern", "nrldc", or "northern" in the filename
-- **Content analysis**: Examines column names and data content for regional indicators
-- **Default location**: Files without clear indicators are saved to the main directory
+- **All ERPC data**: All extracted files are saved to the ERLDC directory
+- **File organization**: Files are organized by type and processing date

 ## ⚙️ Configuration